-The next stage for Jaqueline was the titanium frame being comfortable.
+The next stage was making sure the titanium frame was comfortable.
 Before this, a Duralay jig was used to test how the frame would fit.
 This was a very important part of the whole process which will confirm that the milled titanium framework (which will be used later) fit in Jaqualine’s mouth comfortably and without any difficulty.
-By doing this before fitting a titanium framework, Dr. Bagasi ensured every precaution was taken.
-This will give the most accurate results.
+Dr Bagasi ensured every precaution was taken by doing this before fitting a titanium framework.
+This assured the most accurate results.

 The Wax Stage

 Jaqueline was eager to get her new teeth, but it was important to first progress through the next process.
 The next process included having a wax mock-up created of Jaqualine’s teeth.
-The wax mock-up mimicked Jaqualine’s desired natural look included when she wanted the size, shape and, colour to be.
+The wax mock-up mimicked Jaqualine’s desired natural look, including what she wanted the size, shape and, colour to be.

 The Final stage

-After all of these stages were completed in full and Jaqueline was happy with how they looked and felt, all the pieces were put together and fitted permanently.
-The full-complete- acrylic teeth and the milled titanium framework were then fitted permanently.
+After all of these stages were completed and Jaqueline was happy with how they looked and felt, all the pieces were put together and fitted permanently.
+The teeth and the milled titanium framework were then fitted permanently.